pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 .. code-block:: bash

     pi@pi-top:~ $ pt-devices
     Note: Use of the 'pt-device' is now deprecated.
-Please use 'pt-config device' instead.
+Please use 'pi-top device' instead.
     Host device: pi-top [4]
     pi-top Touchscreen: not connected
     pi-top Keyboard: not connected